 The B.S.
 Biochemistry Major prepares students for entry level employment in biotechnical or biomedical laboratories or for entry into professional health schools or biochemical graduate programs.

 The Chemistry Department also offers a Certificate in Green Chemistry and a Minor in Chemistry.
 The Certificate in Green Chemistry can provide a major advantage to persons seeking employment in the areas of chemistry and environmental sciences.
 This Certificate is neither a major nor a minor; it can/should be used as a focus investigation area of Chemistry, Environmental Sciences, Engineering, Environmental Studies, or Sustainability.
-Additional information is available on Green Chemistry.
+Additional information is available on Green Chemistry at GVSU.

 The dual Geology-Chemistry major is offered by the Geology Department in cooperation with the Chemistry Department.